tx4x/fs/README.md

 ## Status

-- ported only, no testing done
+- ported only, mostly tested